 Your brain can’t handle another hour of work?
 “A line can fix that.”
 Too tired to party all night?
 “A line can fix that too.”
-Unfortunately, this superhuman feeling extends beyond that and often makes people believe they can handle more cocaine or any drug than is possible in reality.
-And that can easily lead to a cocaine overdose.
+Unfortunately, this superhuman feeling extends beyond that and often makes people believe they can handle more coke or any drug than is possible in reality.
+And that can easily lead to an overdose.

 While most people associate drug overdoses with becoming comatose and stopping breathing, as in opioid overdose, an overdose can broadly be defined as poisoning that occurs when a drug is taken in excessive amounts.

-If you are worried that you might overdose on cocaine but don’t know how to stop, then you should consider rehab treatment to break the cycle of addiction and rebuild your life, free from drugs.
-Treatment at Castle Craig residential rehab clinic will help you to break free from cocaine addiction.
+If you are worried that you might overdose but don’t know how to stop, then you should consider treatment to break the cycle of addiction and rebuild your life, free from drugs.
+Treatment at Castle Craig will help you.
 Fill in our online admissions form and we will call you back.

-Some people may find it hard to believe that a cocaine overdose is possible.
-If you’re a user, you are likely to have met someone who claims that they “can do 10 grams in a night and feel fine the next day”.
+Some people may find it hard to believe that a cocaine-overdose is possible.
+If you’re a user, you are likely to have met someone who claims that they “can do 5 grams in a night and feel fine the next day”.
 They probably aren’t lying, but it doesn’t mean everyone can do the same 10 grams.